MLRegTest: A Benchmark for the Machine Learning of Regular Languages: Conclusion

 Altogether, we hope that MLRegTest provides a useful tool for researchers in machine learning interested in sequence classification.
-We believe that systems that are able, for all languages, to achieve near perfect accuracy on all the test sets from small amounts of data will be revolutionary.
+We believe that an ML system which can achieve near perfect accuracy on all test sets for all languages with only the smaller training regimes will be revolutionary.

-\acks{Language class verification, data set creation, and neural nework training and evaluation were completed on the Stony Brook SeaWulf HPC cluster maintained by Research Computing and Cyberinfrastructure, and the Institute for Advanced Computational Science at Stony Brook University and made possible by NSF grant \#1531492.
-We also thank the audience at LearnAut 2022 for their feeback.}
+\acks{Language class verification, data set creation, and neural network training and evaluation were completed on the Stony Brook SeaWulf HPC cluster maintained by Research Computing and Cyberinfrastructure, and the Institute for Advanced Computational Science at Stony Brook University and made possible by NSF grant \#1531492.

+We also thank R\'emi Eyraud, Guillaume Rabusseau, and the audiences at LearnAut 2022, the FLaNN group, the All Things Language and Computation seminar at Stony Brook University, the Mathematical Linguistics Recreation Group at Stony Brook University, and the Hubert Curien Laboratory at Jean Monnet University for their valuable advice and feedback.
+We are also grateful to the associate editor and three anonymous reviewers whose expert advice greatly improved this research.}